rerobots/hardshare/doc/addons.rst

 *add-ons*, can also be made available if sufficient hardware requirements are satisfied.

-For example, many workspaces include cameras.
-The add-on ``cam`` enables working with cameras via ``api.rerobots.net``.
-Hardshare provides a feature for sharing a camera feed among several distinct workspace deployments, as described in the
-section: :doc:`attach_camera`.
+cam
+---

+Many workspaces include cameras.
+The add-on ``cam`` enables working with cameras via ``api.rerobots.net`` and embedding of video feeds in webpages, such as sandboxes hosted on ``rerobots.net``.
+If the entire camera is part of a single workspace deployment, then typically the camera device file will be created inside the filesystem of an instance, and the add-on ``cam`` will operate on this file.

+Many hardshare users want to share a camera across multiple workspaces, or to only expose a subset of the image to their remote users.
+For these cases, ``hardshare`` provides special features described in the section :doc:`attach_camera`.

 cmdsh